jregan95/tweeter/README.md

 # Tweeter Project

+Welcome to Tweeter!
 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+This project uses HTML, CSS, JS, jQuery, and AJAX to create a single page web app.

 ## Getting Started